jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 * Look at business discussions at meetups: How to cost projects, project management, learning management and training, etc
 * Also requested in Cape Town

+Notes: As above, this will be discussed at the next association meeting.

+Completed / Agreed: ✔

 DrupalCamp 2014/5?
 ------------------